skip to Main Content

 These four areas, with their associated questions and the subsequent answers people provide to the Q12™ survey, have been shown to be the best indicators of how emotionally engaged people are in their workplace.
 Being emotionally engaged is far more than just ‘satisfied’, it is more about being psychologically committed.

 Gallup research shows that both employee engagement and employee satisfaction relate to meaningful outcomes.
 However, satisfaction is a broad, attitudinal outcome, like organisational loyalty or pride.
 Measuring employees’ contentment doesn’t improve outcomes.
-Engagement, on the other hand, predicts satisfaction, as well as many other concrete aspects.
+Engagement, on the other hand, predicts satisfaction, as well as many other aspects of what makes an successful organisation.

-Being able to identify exactly where the organisation needs to turn its attention in order to improve next gives us very specific and actionable information we can use to improve – this is where the Q12™ provides a powerful tool.
+Being able to identify exactly where the organisation’s leaders and staff need to turn their attention in order to improve next gives very specific and actionable information that can used to improve – this is where the Q12™ provides a powerful tool.

 This short video gives you an overview of the Q12™ and its benefits: